syncfusion-content/uwp-docs/uwp/AI-Coding-Assistant/prompt-library.md

 {% promptcard Tabbed Documents %}
 #SyncfusionUWPAssistant How to create tabbed document windows and manage document groups?
 {% endpromptcard %}
-{% promptcard Prevent Close and Customize Header %}
+{% promptcard Prevent Close %}
+#SyncfusionUWPAssistant How to prevent closing certain panes in Syncfusion UWP DockingManager?
+{% endpromptcard %}
+{% promptcard Dock Header Customization %}
-#SyncfusionUWPAssistant How to prevent closing certain panes and customize header text, icons, and header buttons?
+#SyncfusionUWPAssistant How to customize header text, icons, and header buttons in DockWindow?
 {% endpromptcard %}
 {% promptcard Context Menu Customization %}
 #SyncfusionUWPAssistant How to disable or customize the dock window/tab context menu?